The Blockchain will Change Doing Good Forever

 But what of the development industry?
 What about donors and implementers and — lest we forget — the proverbial beneficiary?

-3. A global, secure, distributed registry for identity.
+3. A global, secure, distributed registry for identity

 Like a global passport that you can never lose and never expires.
 All important events — birth, marriage, death, driving license, voting card — can be recorded on a blockchain, forever accessible and indestructible.
 No-one could have access to this data, unless permitted by the owner who is always in control.
 There are further opportunities here: Medical records.
 Credit history.
 Insurance status.
 This could help refugee processes in recipient countries speeding up processes and removing doubts about nefarious elements infiltrated among legitimate refugees.

-5. New forms of equity structure and trading
+New forms of equity structure and trading

-Currently, there is no real equity structure on under-served market segments, never-mind trading.
+Currently, there is no real equity structure on under-served markets.
 There are many reasons for that — no infrastructure, no regulatory framework, no real incentives to bother with any business structure.
 Capital doesn’t follow opportunities here.
 In fact, there is no capital to speak of — hence, no real growth.

 Let’s start with the basics.
-The mama selling bananas.
+The lady selling bananas.
 Could we assume her business has a value?
-Could we valuate one of these businesses, just like we would any other business?
+Could we valuate her and other similar businesses, just like we would any other business?
 How much would it be worth today?
 15 dollars?
 100 dollars?

 I think we can.
 And once we do, we can record the valuation on a blockchain.
 Then we can sell shares and/ or stock options — either directly, or through a token/ Coin Offering.
 The buyer of these micro-shares could be from the same village or from a big city on the other hemisphere.

-6. Commodity trading/ futures.
+Commodity trading/ futures

-Now let’s imagine one of these businesses is an agri-business.
+Now let’s imagine one of these businesses is actually an agri-business.
 We can record various inputs onto the blockchain as well as crop yield and other outputs.
 We can structure a token (and smart contracts) and use that to basically sell/ buy futures.
 A bit like an old fashioned cooperative bank, but without the bank (and without the bank fees);.